docker/docs/compose/cli-command-compatibility.md

 The list below includes the flags that we are not planning to support in Compose in the Docker CLI, either because they are already deprecated in `docker-compose`, or because they are not relevant for Compose in the Docker CLI.

-* The usage of `compose ps --filter KEY=VALUE` is strongly discouraged in v2.
+* The usage of `compose ps --filter KEY=VALUE` is discouraged in v2.
 Although `--filter` option remains available, the functionality behind this option is only partly ported.
-In v2 the only supported filter `KEY` is `status`.
-However, you are strongly encouraged to migrate to a new option `--status`, which mirrors `--filter status=xx` functionality in v2.
+In v2, the only supported filter `KEY` is `status`.
+However, we recommend that you migrate to a new option `--status`, which mirrors `--filter status=xx` functionality in v2.
 Support for `KEY` `source` (`--filter source=[image|build]`) has been dropped, due to its complicated usage with the `service` command and also because it is not documented properly in `docker-compose`.
 There is no alternative in `compose ps` v2 for filtering by `source`.
 * `compose rm --all` Deprecated in docker-compose.
 * `compose scale` Deprecated in docker-compose (use `compose up --scale` instead)